jgarzik/sqawk/README.md

 For more detailed information, see:

+- [User Guide](doc/user_guide.md) - Complete guide to installing and using Sqawk
 - [SQL Language Reference](doc/sql_reference.md) - Comprehensive guide to Sqawk's SQL dialect
-- [In-Memory Database Architecture](doc/database.md) - Technical details about the database implementation
+- [In-Memory Database Architecture](doc/database.md) - Technical details about the database implementation (for developers)

 ## License